Nagakiran1/Extending-Google-BERT-as-Question-and-Answering-model-and-Chatbot/README.md

 ## Command to Understand the unknown context with BERT and answering the asked Question
-Run run_squad.py with mentioning arguments of context and question for question and answering purpose
+Run run_squad.py with mentioning arguments of context and question for question and answering purpose here 'Context' variable represents the Unknown string of data and 'question' is the asked question from that context.
 ```
 python run_squad.py \
   --vocab_file=BERT_BASE_DIR/vocab.txt \